Kwangju Ilbo

-Kwangju Ilbo is a Korean regional daily newspaper.
+Kwangju Ilbo (Korean: 광주일보) is a South Korean regional daily newspaper.
 It was part of Daeju Group in November 2003.
 It was created by Honam journalists in 1952.
 Kwangu Ilbo was formed by a merger of Jeonnam Ilbo and Jeonnam Meil because of a media blackout imposed by a new army group (1980th).
 In 2004, it was changed from an evening to a morning newspaper.
-Now, Kwangju Ilbo has sent journalists outside of Korea with some similar local newspaper firms to deliver more information to their readers.
-Also, it uses a cutting-edge rotary press system and has developed a creative editing system.
-Furthermore, it has been held 'Honam area art festival', Marathon for 3.1, baseball competition and so on by means of social responsibility of firms.
-In 2004, Kwangju Ilbo announced second foundation and they effected large reforms for informative and entertaining production system.
-It does its best to act as a guide of the media.